-- 1.7 Although intended specifically for the National Park, the National Park purposes provide a useful context for recreation management across the whole area: - to conserve and enhance the natural beauty, wildlife and cultural heritage of the Park; and - to promote opportunities for the understanding and enjoyment of the Park's special qualities by the public. - 1.8 Section 62 of the 1995 Environment Act requires relevant authorities to take the two purposes into account in any work that may affect the National Park.
-The relationship between the purposes is commonly known as the Sandford Principle, which states that every effort should be made to reconcile any conflicts between the purposes, but that if such efforts fail the first purpose should take precedence. - 1.9 The National Park Authority also has a duty, in taking forward the two purposes, to: - seek to foster the social and economic well-being of local communities.
+- 1.7 Section 62 of the 1995 Environment Act requires relevant authorities to take the two purposes into account in any work that may affect the National Park.
+The relationship between the purposes is commonly known as the Sandford Principle, which states that every effort should be made to reconcile any conflicts between the purposes, but that if such efforts fail the first purpose should take precedence. - 1.8 The National Park Authority also has a duty, in taking forward the two purposes, to: - seek to foster the social and economic well-being of local communities.